 FILM ANIMATION FINE ART CLASSICAL GUITAR

 Harchol's animations have been broadcast on Channel 13, and at over 100 film festivals nationwide.
 Harchol's animated series Jewish Food For Thought, which is generously funded by The Covenant Foundation, with Fiscal Sponsorship by FJC and the Foundation for Jewish Culture, centers on Jewish ethical teachings, and is used as an educational resource by countless schools and synagogues across the country, and was featured on websites ranging from NPR's OnBeing.org, to URJ.org, and Aish.com, and is broadcast on Jewish Life TV and Shalom TV.
 Harchol's animations, drawings, and paintings were the subject of a solo, catalogued museum exhibition at The Hebrew Union College Museum in New York, which subsequently traveled around the country.
-Harchol is currently working on a live-action feature film about his experience teaching filmmaking to New York City public high school students.
+Harchol is currently in postproduction on a live-action dramatic feature film, entitled About a Teacher, which he wrote, directed, and produced, based on his experience teaching filmmaking to inner-city public high school students.
+The expected release date is December 2019.

 In addition to his artwork, Harchol is a professional classical guitarist, who has broadcast solo recitals on WQXR, New York, and has recorded eleven best-selling CDs.